bkhelifi/CADS_2024/Advanced_handson/README.md

 <a name="mia"></a>
 ## Session of Thursday, 14h00/15h45
-**Multi-instrument joint analysis** : statistical limitations to combine DL3 and DL5 products
+**Multi-instrument joint analysis** : statistical limitations to combine DL3 and DL5 products, SWGO and X-ray analysis?

 Made by XXX (lab, city).
 Location : room XXX, Observatoire de Meudon